What is fabrication?

 Importance of Fabrication for Manufacturing:

 Fabrication plays a critical role in manufacturing by enabling them to create custom products that meet specific requirements.
-The process allows manufacturers to produce complex products that would otherwise be difficult or impossible to create using off-the-shelf components.
+Fabrication enables manufacturers to produce complex products that would otherwise be difficult or impossible to create using off-the-shelf components

 - Enables manufacturers to produce high-quality and reliable products that meet specifications.